 Varanasi is one of the cultural cities in India.
-The city is famous for its vibrant and colorful festival celebrations.
-People come from all over India and around the globe to witness the joy and energy of the city’s cultural and religious celebrations.
+The city is famous for its vibrant and colourful festival celebrations.
+Lakh of people including foreigners come to witness the joy and energy of the city’s cultural and religious celebrations every year.
 We are here to know more about festivals and celebrations in Varanasi and their importance.
 We will also know why you should attend these festival celebrations during your Varanasi tour.

 List of Festivals in Varanasi